‘Cash basis’ is a way to work out your income and expenses for your Self Assessment tax return, if you’re a sole trader

 This is because you only need to declare money when it comes in and out of your business.
-At the end of the tax year, you won’t have to pay Income Tax on money you didn’t receive in your accounting period.
+At the end of the tax year, you will only pay Income Tax on money received in your accounting period.

 When cash basis might not suit your business

-Cash basis probably won’t suit you if you:
+Cash basis probably will not suit you if you:

 - want to claim interest or bank charges of more than £500 as an expense

 - run a business that’s more complex, for example you have high levels of stock

 - need to get finance for your business - a bank could ask to see accounts drawn up using traditional accounting to see what you owe and are due before agreeing a loan

 - have losses that you want to offset against other taxable income (‘sideways loss relief’)